Aniangelsuperbat1/code-every-day/log.md

 **Thoughts**: Today was less intense than any other.
 Was able to relax more and just think what else can be added to the project.

 **Link(s) to work**:

+## Day 19: April 25th 2021

+**Today's Progress**: Deployed my project to Netlify.
+Trying to add some more stretch goals and make it pretty.

+**Thoughts**: Today was less intense than any other.
+Was able to relax more and just think what else can be added to the project.
+This is the last weekend of General Assembly and tomorrow will be the last day of classes.
+It is a bittersweet moment and I am terrified of what is to come next but I know I have been given the tools to conquer whatever is in my path.
+Onward and forward!

+**Link(s) to work**: